lightningdevkit/lightningdevkit.org/docs/_blog/teos-uses-ldk-to-build-open-source-watchtower.md

 TEOS does not have strong performance requirements, as data is checked in newly processed blocks approximately every 10 mins.
 However, if it services a substantial amount of nodes at once or channels with high traffic, it may need to compare processed info against huge amounts of data.
 # What we did?

-Initially, we had a Python implementation, so we needed to choose between sticking to the original choice of language or re-implementing something that was more robust with better tooling.
-Rust was an obvious choice given how well it has worked for other bitcoin-related projects.
-In addition, moving away from Python allowed us to drop a substantial amount of dependencies that were unmaintained or maintained by us, and instead use properly maintained counterparts.
+We initially had a Python implementation, but as the project evolved we realized it could be beneficial to switch to a language that was more robust and had better tooling.
+Rust was an obvious choice given how well it works for other bitcoin-related projects.
+Moving away from Python allowed us to drop a substantial amount of dependencies that were unmaintained or maintained by us, and instead use properly maintained counterparts.

 ![TEOS architecture](../assets/teos-architecture-diagram.png)